Fed stresses its commitment to low rates for the long run

-WASHINGTON (AP) — The Federal Reserve pledged on Wednesday to keep its low interest rate policies in place even well after the economy has sustained a recovery from the viral pandemic.
+WASHINGTON (AP) — Chair Jerome Powell said Wednesday that the Federal Reserve will keep pursuing its low-interest rate policies until an economic recovery is well underway, acknowledging that the economy has faltered in recent months.

-The Fed said in a statement after its latest policy meeting that the improvement in the economy and job market has slowed in recent months, particularly in industries affected by the raging pandemic.
+The Fed said in a statement after its latest policy meeting that hiring and economic growth had slowed, particularly in industries affected by the raging pandemic.
 The officials kept their benchmark short-term rate pegged near zero and said they would keep buying Treasury and mortgage bonds to restrain longer-term borrowing rates and support the economy.

+Speaking at a news conference, Powell made clear his belief that the economy will struggle in the coming weeks and months, until widespread vaccinations and government rescue aid eventually fuel a sustained rebound.

+“We're a long way from full recovery,” he said.
+“Something like 9 million people remain unemployed as a consequence of the pandemic.
+That’s as many people as lost their jobs at the peak of the global financial crisis and the Great Recession.”

-The policymakers also warned that the virus poses risks to the economy and removed phrases from their previous statement that had said the pandemic was weighing on the economy in the “near term” and that it posed risks “over the medium term."
-The removal of these phrases suggests that Fed officials aren't sure how long the uncertainty will last.
+The policymakers warned that the virus is posing risks to the economy and removed phrases from their previous statement that had said the pandemic was weighing on the economy in the “near term” and it posed risks “over the medium term."

+Powell said the Fed's policymakers removed that language because they see the pandemic increasingly as a short-term risk that will likely fade as vaccines are distributed more widely.
+But he also cautioned that the threat remains a serious one, particularly because of the potential harm from new strains of the virus.

+“We have not won this yet,” Powell said.
+“There’s nothing more important to the economy now than people getting vaccinated.”

 For now, the job market, in particular, is faltering, with nearly 10 million jobs still lost to the pandemic, which erupted 10 months ago.
 Hiring has slowed for six straight months, and employers shed jobs in December for the first time since April.
 The job market has sputtered as the pandemic and colder weather have discouraged Americans from traveling, shopping, dining out or visiting entertainment venues.
 Retail sales have declined for three straight months.